 The Customer ID is a page tag that can be mapped with an advanced tracking code, and you can use it to include or exclude visitors in your experience.
 Please find more info on the following article: "Targeting with Advanced Page Tagging".

-All the conditions that you set in the "Advance Audience Settings" can logically be joined with AND / OR operators.
+By default, separate audiences are joined with OR operator.
+But all the conditions inside the same audience can logically be joined with AND / OR operators.
 These operators allow you to create sophisticated audiences.

 To use this, just drag and drop your condition from the left panel, into the right one by placing them in the correct area corresponding to this operators.

-Go here to find the documentation related to the legacy audiences interface.
+You can find documentation related to the legacy audiences interface here.